-The in situ mass balance was measured following Kaser et al. (2003), taking into consideration aspects in the ablation and

-225 accumulation area specific to summer-accumulation type glaciers (for details see Supplement, section S1).
-In the ablation area, the mass balance was measured with bamboo stakes.
-If snow was present, its depth was usually measured at each measurement site, and at selected stakes the snow density and profile were also recorded.

-In the accumulation area, snow pits were dug or cores taken, and the snow profile, depth and density recorded.
-Additionally, several snow probing measurements were taken.
-Bamboo stakes mainly marked the measurement sites, but in absence of snow-

-- 230 pit data they were also used for the mass-balance calculation, in particular in the case of a negative mass balance.
-The snowpit measurements were only reliable if the previous measurement surface could be clearly identified, e.g. when marked with a sawdust layer.
-Difficulties arose in the accumulation area, if the cumulative ablation temporarily exceeded the cumulative accumulation during the measurement period (Fig. S2).
-The exceeding ablation is not represented in a snow-pit measurement and likely impacts the sawdust layer.
-Stake readings were less reliable because the underlying snow and firn layers compact - 235 over time and may push or pull the stake up or down.
+The in situ mass balance was measured following Kaser et al. (2003), taking into consideration aspects in the ablation and accumulation area specific to summer-accumulation type glaciers (for details see Supplement, section S1).
+In the ablation area, the mass balance is measured with bamboo stakes.
+If snow is present, its depth is usually measured at each measurement site, and at selected stakes the snow density and profile are also recorded.
+In the accumulation area, snow pits are dug or cores taken, and the snow profile, depth and density recorded.
+Additionally, several snow probing measurements are taken.
+Bamboo stakes mainly mark the measurements sites, but in absence of snow pit data they are also used for the mass-balance calculation, in particular in the case of a negative mass balance.
+The snow pit measurements are only reliable if the previous measurement surface can be clearly identified, e.g. when marked with a sawdust layer.
+Difficulties arise in the accumulation area, if the cumulative ablation temporarily exceeds the cumulative accumulation during the measurement period (Fig. S2).
+The exceeding ablation is not represented in a snow pit measurement and likely impacts the sawdust layer.
+Stake readings are less reliable 230 because the underlying snow and firn layers compact over time and may push or pull the stake up or down.